stevelerner/networkdemo/README.md

 ---

-## 💼 Talking Points for Interviews
+## Talking Points for Interviews

 ### Opening Statement

-> "I've built a portable network infrastructure demo using Docker to showcase my understanding of enterprise networking concepts.
+> This is a portable network infrastructure demo using Docker that showcases enterprise networking concepts.
 It simulates VLAN segmentation, routing, DNS, DHCP, NAT, and firewall rules—all from the command line.
-Let me walk you through each component."

 ### Key Concepts to Highlight